ahmedsalah64/NTI-Flight-Booking-System/README.md

 displaying the free seats in every class.
  CLASS_LIST () –this function can sort all Clients
 according to their seats in selected class.
--The delivered code should provide a solution by using RAM Heap section.
--teamwork is forbidden